MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

 # Remarks
+Calling `ICoreWebView2WebResourceResponseView::TryGetContent` will return an error HRESULT for redirect responses, as their content (if any) is ignored.
+`ICoreWebView2WebResourceResponseViewTryGetContentCompletedHandler` will be
+invoked with a failure errorCode if no content was found for the response, or if the content failed to load.
-Calling `PopulateResponseContent` will fail/throw a COMException if the response has no body.
-Note the body for redirect responses is ignored.
+Calling `CoreWebView2WebResourceResponseView.TryGetContentAsync` will throw a `COMException` if the response has no body.
+As noted, the body for redirect responses is ignored.

 # API Notes